website watertownhistory.org

 substantial things of this present life, and though its table is always covered

-with many of the best dishes, it has no fine names for any of them, but many fine
+with many of the best dishes, it has no fine names for any of them, but many

-things with common names.
+fine things with common names.

 Mr. J. B. Van Alstine, its liberal and ever accommodating proprietor, is

-careful to supply in ample profusion, bacon for the body, and if any of his numerous
+careful to supply in ample profusion, bacon for the body, and if any of his

-where they can be supplied.
-The Exchange
+Teet’s, where they can be supplied.
+The

-can be found in market at any season, he is among the first to have it.
-And then the fact that every
+delicacy can be found in market at any season, he is among the first to have

-intelligent landlady of the house, makes it very certain that all will be
+the house, makes it very certain that all will be right, as you will see if you

-While we are saying a good thing for a hotel that deserves all the
+good thing for a hotel that deserves all the praise we bestow, we might as well

-Smith, for that present of tomatoes, which he sent us, with the intimation that
+which he sent us, with the intimation that he knew where there was more of the

-he knew where there was more of the same sort, and we could partake of them
+same sort, and we could partake of them about noon by calling at the

-about noon by calling at the institution on the corner of Main and First
+institution on the corner of Main and First streets, which we did of course,

-streets, which we did of course, and were careful not to neglect the tempting
+and were careful not to neglect the tempting ears of sweet green corn, and a

-ears of sweet green corn, and a dozen other choice things that were spread
+dozen other choice things that were spread before us.
+WD

 1858